web3-authn/tatchi/examples/tatchi-docs/src/docs/getting-started/installation.md

 :::

-## 2. Configure Vite
+## Configure Vite

 Install framework packages.
 We'll be using Vite.
+If you're using another framework, checkout the [other frameworks](./other-frameworks.md) section.

 ::: code-group
 ```bash [pnpm]